openSUSE/news-o-o/_posts/2011-09-24-opensuse-weekly-news-issue-194-is-out-with-hackweek-7-women-in-opensuse-and-wunderlist.markdown

 The Windows version of Firefox comes with a fancy menu button in the title bar.
 Linux doesn't have that exact feature, but you can come close.
 Shawn Powers shows us how.

-
+â€

 ### For Developers and Programmers

+â€œ

         [Petr Baudis: Realtime Signal Analysis in Perl](http://log.or.cz/?p=213)

-About a month ago, we were working on [the Fluffy Ball project](http://brmlab.cz/project/fluffyball) “ a computer input device that can react to fondling and
+About a month ago, we were working on [the Fluffy Ball project](http://brmlab.cz/project/fluffyball) â€“ a computer input device that can react to fondling and
         punching.
-Thanks to a nice idea on the brmlab mailing list, we use a microphone and process the noise coming from the ball™s scratchy stuffing and an embedded jingle.
+Thanks to a nice idea on the brmlab mailing list, we use a microphone and process the noise coming from the ballâ€™s scratchy stuffing and an embedded jingle.
 The sounds from the outside are almost entirely dampened by the stuffing and for a human, the noise of fondling and punching is easily distinguishable.

 It turns out that trivial spectrum-based rules can be used to achieve reasonably high
-        detection accuracy for a computer too (especially when the user is allowed to train her input based on feedback); I had big plans to use ANN and all the nifty things I have learned in our AI classes, but it turned out to be simply an overkill.
+        detection accuracy for a computer too (especially when the user is allowed to â€œtrainâ€ her input based on feedback); I had big plans to use ANN and all the nifty things I have learned in our AI classes, but it turned out to be simply an overkill.
 The input signal is transformed to a frequency spectrum (see box) using [real discrete FFT](http://en.wikipedia.org/wiki/Discrete_Fourier_transform). (...)

-
+â€

 ### For System Administrators

+â€œ

         [IBM DeveloperWorks/Ian Shields: Learn Linux, 101: Boot the system](http://www.ibm.com/developerworks/linux/library/l-lpic1-v3-101-2/index.html?ca=drs-)